 The Disney Magic featured many tours on Malta, and several of them focused on the historical sites of the island and the capital city of Valletta.
 Some tours included visits to some of the other cities on Malta like the "silent" city of Mdina.
 Others were a panoramic tour of the island.

 Dinner on the Disney Magic was in the third main restaurant--Animator's Palate.
-Mom and I both loved the black and white decor, and the food was very good.
+We loved the black and white decor, and the food was very good.

 The next day the Disney Magic docked in Tunisia on another continent--Africa.

 Tunis in North Africa

 The sun was up and shining as we got our first glimpse of La Goulette, the harbor town for Tunis, the capital of Tunisia.
 After breakfast at Parrot Cay, we had our first "port adventure" (Disney's name for shore excursion) scheduled for the morning.
 It included a walking tour of the Medina (the old city) of Tunis and the famous Bardo Museum, which has the world's largest collection of Roman mosaics.
 While waiting for our tour to start, we had fun watching some of our fellow passengers take camel rides on the pier.